WZBSocialScienceCenter/tmtoolkit/doc/source/intro.rst

 |pypi| |pypi_downloads| |rtd| |travis| |coverage| |zenodo|

-*tmtoolkit* is a set of tools for text mining and topic modeling with Python developed especially for the use in the social sciences.
+*tmtoolkit* is a set of tools for text mining and topic modeling with Python developed especially for the use in the social sciences, in journalism or also in other disciplines.
 It aims for easy installation, extensive documentation and a clear programming interface while offering good performance on large datasets by the means of vectorized operations (via NumPy) and parallel computation (using Python's *multiprocessing* module and the `loky <https://loky.readthedocs.io/>`_ package).
 The basis of tmtoolkit's text mining capabilities are built around `SpaCy <https://spacy.io/>`_, which offers a `wide range of language models <https://spacy.io/models>`_.
 Currently, the following languages are supported for text mining:

 - Catalan
 - Chinese